Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Introduction

 In the case of nonzero surface tension, there are very few results for the free-boundary MHD system and most previous works focus on the resistive or viscous MHD.
-To the best of our knowledge, The second and the third authors' previous work \cite{luozhangMHDST3.5} which proved the $H^{7/2}$ a priori estimates is the only avaliable result for incompressible ideal MHD with surface tension.
-We also refer to Chen-Ding \cite{chendingMHDlimit} for inviscid limit, Wang-Xin \cite{wangxinMHD} for GWP of incompressible resistive MHD around a transversal uniform magnetic field, and Padula-Solonnikov \cite{Solonnikov}, Guo-Zeng-Ni \cite{GuoMHDSTviscous} for incompressible viscous-resistive MHD.
+To the best of our knowledge, The second and the third authors' previous work \cite{luozhangMHDST3.5} which proved the $H^{7/2}$ a priori estimate is the only available result for incompressible ideal MHD with surface tension.
+We also refer to Chen-Ding \cite{chendingMHDlimit} for the inviscid-non-resistive limit under the condition $B|_{\p\DD_t}=\mathbf{0}$, Wang-Xin \cite{wangxinMHD} for GWP of incompressible resistive MHD around a transversal uniform magnetic field, and Padula-Solonnikov \cite{Solonnikov}, Guo-Zeng-Ni \cite{GuoMHDSTviscous} for incompressible viscous-resistive MHD.

 Finally, for compressible MHD, we refer to Secchi-Trakhinin \cite{secchi2013well} for the LWP of plasma-vacuum model under non-collinearity condition, and Chen-Wang \cite{chengqMHD}, Trakhinin \cite{trakhininMHD2009} and Wang-Yu \cite{wangyuMHD2d} for compressible current-vortex sheets in 3D and 2D.
 Very recently, Trakhinin-Wang proved the LWP of free-boundary compressible ideal MHD under Rayleigh-Taylor sign condition \cite{trakhininMHD2020} or with surface tension \cite{trakhininMHD2021}.
 All these results are proved by Nash-Moser iteration and thus there is no energy estimate without regularity loss.
-The third author proved the LWP \cite{ZhangCRMHD2} and the incompressible limit \cite{ZhangCRMHD1} of compressible resistive MHD under Rayleigh-Taylor sign condition with energy estimates of no regularity loss.
-Finding suitable energy estimates without regularity loss for compressible ideal MHD with or without surface tension is also a widely open problem.
-The plasma-vacuum model in compressible MHD under Rayleigh-Taylor sign condition is also unsolved.
+The third author proved the LWP \cite{ZhangCRMHD2} and the incompressible limit \cite{ZhangCRMHD1} of compressible resistive MHD under the Rayleigh-Taylor sign condition with energy estimates of no regularity loss.
+Finding suitable energy estimates without regularity loss for compressible ideal MHD with or without surface tension is also a wide-open problem.
+The plasma-vacuum model in compressible MHD under the Rayleigh-Taylor sign condition is also unsolved.
 See Trakhinin \cite{trakhininMHD2016} for detailed discussion.

 In this manuscript, we prove the local well-posedness with energy estimates of no regularity loss for the free-boundary problem in incompressible ideal MHD with surface tension.
-Our result is a necessary step to study the plasma-vacuum model under the influence of surface tension, which is an original theoretical model in the study of confined plasma in both laboratory and astro-physical MHD.
+Our result is a necessary step to study the plasma-vacuum model under the influence of surface tension, which is an original theoretical model in the study of confined plasma in both laboratory and astrophysical MHD.